dannyob/dotfiles/README.md

 First, many, many thanks to every other dotfile repository I've ever gawped at amazement at.

+## With GNU Stow

-These dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), using a system similar to that described by [Brandon Invergo](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html).
+These dotfiles are currently managed using [GNU Stow](https://www.gnu.org/software/stow/), using a system similar to that described by [Brandon Invergo](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html).